What Is Inquiry-Based Learning in Science? Exploring Its Benefits & Impact

 • Enhances student engagement – Encourages active participation through experiments, research, and discussions, making science learning more interactive and enjoyable.

-• Develop critical thinking skills – Students learn to analyze data, evaluate evidence, and draw logical conclusions, fostering independent thinking rather than rote memorization.
+• Develop critical thinking skills – Students learn to analyse data, evaluate evidence, and draw logical conclusions, fostering independent thinking rather than rote memorization.

 • Improves scientific literacy – Encourages deep exploration of scientific topics, helping students understand core principles and apply them to real-world situations.